drduh/YubiKey-Guide/README.md

 ## Signing

 Select and move the signature key.
-You will be prompted for the key passphrase and admin PIN).
+You will be prompted for the key passphrase and Admin PIN.

 ```
 gpg> key 1